Polish People's Party: Modern program

 On social and ethical issues, PSL is attached to more social conservative values, as it opposes abortion (although it is against its criminalization, defending the current abortion law in Poland), legalisation of same-sex marriage, euthanasia, death penalty, and soft drug decriminalisation.
 It also opposes civil partnerships - both same-sex and different-sex ones.
 The party is in favour of maintaining religion lessons in public education.
 In 2019, the party adopted (as part of an agreement with Kukiz'15) in the party's platform direct democracy's postulates, including introducing single-member districts, electronic voting and obligatory referendums.
+The party rejected The Left's "Pact for Women" proposal which called for liberalization of abortion law.
+Apart from abortion, the party is conservative on gender issues, seeing women as mothers and upholding the model of traditional family.

 Despite its formerly socialist alignment, the party embraced economic liberalism ever since it entered a coalition with the Civic Platform.
 The PSL supported economic policies such as increasing the retirement age, privatization of state-owned enterprises, as well as implementing deregulation in order to secure funds from the European Union.
 Nowadays, the party is considered economically liberal and oriented towards the free market, aligning with the parties such as Civic Platform, Poland 2050 and Modern.
-As part of the Third Way, PSL adopted a neoliberal-conservative program, promoting low taxes, market solutions to the housing crisis and climate change, as well as increased role of the private sector in Polish economy and publis services.
+As part of the Third Way, PSL adopted a neoliberal-conservative program, promoting low taxes, market solutions to the housing crisis and climate change, as well as increased role of the private sector in Polish economy and public services.